 Installing the Link Manager plugin adds a ‘Links’ widget to your ‘Widgets’ screen.

-(Appearance – Widgets)
+(Appearance Menu – Widgets)

-(Link widget options)
+(Link widget - settings)

-(Add a number of link widgets to your sidebar)
+(Add multiple link widgets to your sidebar)

-(Link widget settings – Select Link Category)
+(Link widget options – Select Link Category)

-(Link widget settings – Sorting options)
+(Link widget options – Sorting options)

-(Links can be displayed on a sidebar)
+(An example of how links can be displayed on your site’s sidebar)